AlonEirew/event-relation-resources/definitions.md

 ## Event Detection
-Event detection is the process of identifying the event mention or span from the input text.
-In some event-event relation extraction settings, part of the task is also to detect the event mentions.
+Event detection aims to find event mentions with specific event types from given texts.
+In other words, an event detection system should be able to identify the event trigger (mention) in text as well as recognize the event specific type.
+For example, identified event "fired" (corresponding to "shot" not "layoff") should be labeled with the type "Attack".

 ## Event Extraction
 Event extraction is the process of identifying the event mention along with its argument from input text.

-More details on Event Extraction [here](arguments.md)
+More information on Event Extraction [here](arguments.md).

+> ℹ️ Some works jointly model event extraction and detection as a single task (that is, predicting the event trigger, type and arguments).

 ## Event Annotation Density